A Guide to This Tree-Chopping Practice

 Is It Easy to Fell a Tree?

-The process of knocking down a tree by literally making it fall over might sound straightforward.
-Still, there’s a lot of work and expertise that goes into a successful tree removal.
+The process of knocking down a fell tree with a chainsaw by literally making it fall over might sound straightforward.
+Still, there’s a lot of work and expertise that goes into successful tree removal.
 After all, knocking over a tree comes with safety risks that affect surrounding people, wildlife, and properties.

 What Equipment is Needed to Fell a Tree?